15A NCAC 02U .0202 APPLICATION SUBMITTAL FOR DEDICATED RECLAIMED WATEr SYSTEMS

-(1) Field description of soil profile, based on examinations of excavation pits and auger borings, within seven feet of land surface or to bedrock describing the following parameters by individual diagnostic horizons:
+(1) A field description of the soil profile, based on examinations of excavation pits and auger borings, within seven feet of land surface or to bedrock, describing the following parameters by individual diagnostic horizons:

-(F) depth, thickness, and type of restrictive horizon(s); and
+(F) the depth, thickness, and type of restrictive horizons; and

-(G) presence or absence and depth of evidence of any seasonal high water table (SHWT);
+(G) the presence or absence and depth of evidence of any seasonal high water table;

 Applicants shall dig pits when necessary for proper evaluation of the soils at the site;

-(3) A soil map delineating soil mapping units within each land application site and showing all physical features, location of pits and auger borings, legends, scale, and a north arrow.
+(3) A field-delineated soil map delineating soil mapping units within each land application site and showing all physical features, location of pits and auger borings, legends, scale, and a north arrow.
 The legends shall also include dominant soil series name and family or higher taxonomic class for each soil mapping unit; and

-(4) A representative soils analysis (i.e., Standard Soil Fertility Analysis) conducted on each land application site.
+(4) A Standard Soil Fertility Analysis conducted on each land application site.
 The Standard Soil Fertility Analysis shall include the following parameters: